 2 tbsp (30 mL) chopped cilantro

-Melt ghee in 12-inch (30 cm) skillet on medium heat until shimmery.
-Add cumin, stirring 1 minute, until seeds are fragrant, popping and starting to brown.
+In 12-inch (30 cm) skillet, melt ghee on medium heat.
+Stir in cumin 1 minute, or until fragrant, popping and starting to brown.
 Stir in onion paste 20 seconds.
-Stir in salt mixture 20 seconds.
-Stir in potatoes to coat, 1 minute.
-Stir in tomatoes, scraping bottom of pan.
-Add cauliflower.
-Cook 1 minute, stirring to coat.
+Stir in masala 20 seconds.
+Stir in potatoes 1 minute, or until coated.
+Stir in tomatoes, scraping bottom of skillet.
+Stir in cauliflower 1 minute, or until coated.
 Pour water over top.
-Turn heat to medium-low, cover and cook about 30 minutes, stirring at halftime, until potatoes and cauliflower are tender and most of liquid has evaporated.
+Reduce heat to medium-low.
+Cover and cook 30 minutes, or until potatoes and cauliflower are tender and most of liquid has evaporated.
+Stir at halftime.

 Remove from heat.
-Sprinkle lemon juice over top and stir gently.
+Sprinkle evenly with lemon juice.
+Gently stir to combine.
 Transfer to serving dish.
 Garnish with cilantro.

-- Aloo Gobi is meant to be a so-called “dry” curry.
+Oh No: Aloo Gobi is a so-called “dry” curry.
 It shouldn’t be saucy at the end of the cooking time, but if something goes awry, turn the heat up to medium-high and stir to evaporate excess liquid.
+Also, do not increase the recipe.
+The vegetables won’t cook properly if the skillet is crammed.